ljpatrick/marxpaint/docs/en/README.txt

          "Quit" Command

-                 Clicking the 'Quit' button, closing the Tux Paint window, or pushing the [Escape] key will quit Tux Paint.
+                 Clicking the 'Quit' button, closing the Marx Paint window, or pushing the [Escape] key will quit Marx Paint.

                  You will first be prompted as to whether you really want to quit.